yputter/turbodbc/docs/pages/troubleshooting.rst

     locale settings.
 For example, unicode output may require a locale that supports UTF-8, such as ``en-US.utf-8``.
 Otherwise, replacement characters appear instead of unicode characters.
-Set the locale via environment variables such as ``LC_ALL`` or check whether your driver supports to set a locale in its connection options.
+Set the locale via environment variables such as ``LC_ALL`` or check whether your driver supports setting a locale in its connection options.
 *   *Time zones*: ODBC does not feature a dedicated type that is aware of time zones or the distinction between local time and UTC.
 Some databases, however, feature separate types for, e.g., timestamps with and without time zone information.
 ODBC drivers now